 About the Freedom Forum

-The Freedom Forum is the main funder of the operations of the Newseum, an interactive museum of news in Washington, D.C.; the First Amendment Center; and the Diversity Institute.
-The First Amendment Center and the Diversity Institute are housed in the John Seigenthaler Center at Vanderbilt University in Nashville, Tenn.
-The First Amendment Center also has offices in Washington and the Diversity Institute has offices and programs at the University of South Dakota in Vermillion.
+The Freedom Forum is the main funder of the operations of the Newseum, an interactive museum of news in Washington, D.C., and the Newseum Institute, whose initiatives include the First Amendment Center housed in the John Seigenthaler Center at Vanderbilt University in Nashville, Tenn.; diversity programs such as the Al Neuharth Free Spirit and Journalism Conference, the Chips Quinn Scholars program, and the Religious Freedom Education Project, along with all of the educational programs that currently take place at the Newseum.

 The Freedom Forum was established in 1991 under the direction of Founder Al Neuharth as successor to a foundation started in 1935 by newspaper publisher Frank E. Gannett.
 The Freedom Forum is not affiliated with Gannett Co.
 Its work is supported by income from an endowment of diversified assets.